What is AnGenMap?

 How can I un-subscribe from AnGenMap?

-You can sign-off the list by managing your profile on the
+You can sign-off the list by changing options your profile in, or simply

 To unsubscribe from the list, simply send a key word "unsubscribe"